Best CBD for Anxiety

 • 3,000mg total (30mL bottle of 100mg CBD per serving)

-All size options are available in both citrus and mint chocolate flavors; there aren’t any unflavored options for this CBD oil, but these flavors are generally pretty accurate and agreeable.
+Both size options are available in citrus and mint chocolate flavors; there aren’t any unflavored options for this CBD oil, but our testers found these flavors to be generally pretty accurate and agreeable.
 This oil also seems to work best when taken with food.
 It is also slightly sweetened with stevia, which can be rough on sensitive stomachs.

 Five CBD uses U.S.-grown hemp in its vegan CBD and provides certificates of analysis for the latest batch on each product page.
 (This is all to be expected from a high-quality CBD oil.)
 The comprehensive analyses provide all of the important information about its purity, potency, and contaminants, though it doesn’t break down terpenes or specific minor cannabinoid content like Lazarus Naturals.